Babak Zanjani: EU sanctions against Iran

 Zanjani was named in the restrictive measures against Iran in December 2012 by the Council of the European Union on the grounds that he "is assisting designated entities to violate the provisions of the EU regulation on Iran and is providing financial support to the government of Iran".

 Zanjani was claimed to be "a key facilitator for Iranian oil deals and transferring oil-related money".
 He denied the accusation, declining any ties with the Iranian government and calling the Europeans' decision "a mistake".

 The EU sanctions against Iran describe Zanjani as "a key facilitator for Iranian oil deals" and transferring oil-related money and accused the Malaysia-based First Islamic Bank of being used to channel Iranian oil-related payments.
 Zanjani said the complex nature of his companies' large sums of transactions might have misled EU authorities.
 Zanjani's companies were involved in the Labuan—Iran oil smuggling route on the eastern coast of Malaysia.
 Labuan had been serving as a drop-off spot for Iranian crude.

 US sanctions

 On April 11, 2013, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) designated Babak Morteza Zanjani as a Specially Designated National under Executive Order 13382, accusing him of helping Iran evade sanctions by moving billions of dollars and channeling funds to IRGC-linked entities.
 The designation froze any U.S. assets he held, cut off his access to the American financial system, and prohibited U.S. persons from doing business with him.

+On July 24, 2026, the Treasury announced sanctions against four individuals and nine Iranian-linked organizations connected to him for enabling the Iranian regime to evade sanctions.